Bard89/smoglens/README.md

 # SmogLens

-The goal is to predict the next few hours of PM2.5 particle concentration in any place in Japan.
+The goal is to predict the next few hours of PM2.5 particle concentration in any place in Japan better than baseline.

 Baseline is the available last hour of data.
+So we want to be better than the last datapoint.

-The data are collected using GH project -> https://github.com/Bard89/air-quality-pipeline
+The data were collected using -> https://github.com/Bard89/air-quality-pipeline

 ## Setup (macOS)